na-na-hi/renget/archive/omndk5sz.md

 	Hello to you, the loveliest place in our world!
 	——Lyrics of the Sami Tourism jingle, produced by Columbian Caravan International Travel Agency

 Many readers who live in the mobile cities of Victoria and Columbia have heard this song before.
 Recently, a nubmer of Sami tourism promotion campaigns have been launched on TV an intercity networks.
 Most people first heard word "Sami" in these advertisements.
-The ads were apparently so successful that companies don't need them anymore — each summer tourists sign up in masses to board ships to the resort town of Chapatt or several other well-known northern attractions.
+The ads were apparently so successful that companies don't need them anymore — each summer tourists sign up in masses to board ships to the resort town of Cappat or several other well-known northern attractions.
 These people are willing to spend a lot of money and more than a week on the bumpy road to experience (or re-experience) the charm of "the loveliest place in our world".

 I was among them.
 Indeed, that trip was great.

 But the purpose of this article is not to discuss the quality of Sami tourism.
-To be honest with you, I have already been to Sami, long before the first stakes of the first wooden house in Chapat-Gavuli were brought to the shores of Lake Chuaviali, even long before the lake received its name (that can be roughly translated as "the horned beast").
+To be honest with you, I have already been to Sami, long before the first stakes of the first wooden house in Cappat-Gavuli were brought to the shores of Lake Chuaviali, even long before the lake received its name (that can be roughly translated as "the horned beast").
 Although that visit was not intended, it seems now that It was to some extent a "blessing in disguise".
 It was the insights I gained during that trip that allowed me to actually complete this article and present it to readers.
 Let me introduce you a real Sami outside the tourist area.

 ##Overview